-Step Criterion A. Define rehabilitation objectives Identify reference site, if relevant.
-Define closure criteria (short-term criteria for bond release).
-Cross-reference specific consent conditions.
-B. Assess 'avoidance' Assess mine edges, tracks and cut-off drains, watercourses, management of high-value and/or vulnerable areas.
-C. Assess criteria that underpin rehabilitation success at all sites 1.
-Safe stable topography that creates suitable drainage conditions and erosion controls for identified land use/species.
-2. Chemically and physically favourable surrogate root zone.
-3. Dense, erosion-resistant and weed-resistant plant cover.
-4. Sustainable biomass and soil recovery.
 5. Actual and potential pest plant and animal pressures.
-D. Assess additional criteria for native 6.
-Natural regeneration indicators. ecosystems 7.
-Replacement of wood/logs and habitat features.
+D. Assess additional criteria for native ecosystems 6.
+Natural regeneration indicators.
+7. Replacement of wood/logs and habitat features.
 8. Connectivity across the site and landscape.
 E. Assess non-ecological closure requirements Checklist of structural requirements (e.g. removal of plant, roads, filling of sediment ponds, fencing, historical feature reinstatement).
 F. Assess potential for changes Checklist of indicators of changed risk profile.

-Step A confirms the 'reference' or 'baseline' ecosystem - whether pasture or native forest or wetland - that has been agreed as the long-term outcome.
-For pasture this may be the closure condition, and can be achieved in the short term.
+Step A confirms the reference or baseline ecosystem - whether pasture or native forest or wetland - that has been agreed as the long-term outcome.
+For pasture this may be the closure condition, and this can be achieved in the short term.
 It is really useful if a reference ecosystem is physically present near the site.
-For example, at Waihi's Martha Gold Mine, a key rehabilitation standard is maintaining pasture productivity (as kilograms of dry matter per hectare), equivalent to that of an unmined area.
-Having a 'real' reference system helps physically assess rehabilitated areas (see the fact Sheet 'Planning and agreeing rehabilitation to pasture', which has a flow chart that covers five paddock-scale and four farm-scale criteria).
-In some cases agricultural productivity is improved, as for some alluvial gold mines in poorly drained, low-fertility pasture.
+For example, at Waihī's Martha gold mine, a key rehabilitation standard is maintaining pasture productivity (as kilograms of dry matter per hectare) equivalent to that of an unmined area.
+Having a 'real' reference system helps physically assess rehabilitated areas (see the fact sheet 'Planning and agreeing rehabilitation to pasture',28 which has a flow chart that covers five paddock-scale and four farm-scale criteria).
+In some cases agricultural productivity is improved, as in some alluvial gold mines in poorly drained, low-fertility pasture.

-Unlike pasture, the 'reference' condition for a native ecosystem is highly unlikely to be met at mine closure, because revegetation usually needs to start by establishing a narrow range of native 'seral' species that can establish into the exposed conditions and bare soils of a bare mine site.
+Unlike for pasture, the reference condition for a native ecosystem is highly unlikely to be met at mine closure, because revegetation usually needs to start by establishing a narrow range of native 'seral' species that can establish into the exposed conditions and bare soils of a bare mine site.
 Also, native shrubland and forests may take decades to centuries to develop the height and structural complexity present before mining.
-Hence the practical guide Revegetation of Alluvial Gold Mines in Westland Tai Poutini (DOC 2010) indicates success (closure) is achieved when 'a core of healthy fast-growing native shrubs and trees are established, that can be left without further human assistance to aid development of the site to a complete indigenous plant cover'.
-Further, the native seedlings will 'exhibit positive growth... have foliage of a normal healthy cover... and not be suppressed by weeds', but natural regeneration through (non-native) weeds is accepted.
-However, it is still very useful to identify the ultimate 'reference' or 'baseline' site, as this helps to identify the soils and landscape conditions that underpin the desired long-term native ecosystems.
+Hence the practical guide Revegetation of Alluvial Gold Mines A prescription for the West Coast Tai Poutini (DOC 2010) indicates that success (closure) is achieved when 'a core of healthy fast-growing native shrubs and trees are established, that can be left without further human assistance to aid development of the site to a complete indigenous plant cover'.
+Further, the native seedlings will 'exhibit positive growth ... have foliage of a normal healthy cover ... and not be suppressed by weeds', but natural regeneration through (non-native) weeds is accepted.
+However, it is still very useful to identify the ultimate reference or baseline site, as this helps to identify the soils and landscape conditions that underpin the desired long-term native ecosystems.

-Step B is to assess the extent to which 'avoidance' of impacts is achieved.
+Step B is to assess the extent to which avoidance of impacts is achieved.
 The assessment focuses on site margins, drains, access roads, drill tracks, sediment ponds and watercourses.
-The aim is to reinforce practices that avoid the need, expense, and risk to rehabilitation, and prioritise protection of high-value or highly vulnerable ecosystems or landscapes.
+The aim is to reinforce practices that avoid the need for, expense of, and risk to rehabilitation, and prioritise protection of high-value or highly vulnerable ecosystems or landscapes.
 Currently four features are assessed in this criterion: